SarraELGHALI/niryo_one_matlab/README.md

 You can use Learning Mode button to activate /disactivate learning mode You can use calibrate Motors button to start calibrating motors.

- - You can send command to your robot :
- - Enter joints value and click Move joints ,you must see you robot move to the following command.
+ - You can send command to your robot: Enter joints value and click Move joints ,you must see you robot move to the following command.

 ![command window ](./screenshot/command.jpg)